Supreme Court rules against Cuomo's coronavirus limits -- with Barrett playing key role

 The order was also the first in which Justice Amy Coney Barrett played a decisive role.
 Barrett, who was President Trump's third Supreme Court nominee, joined the court Oct.
 27, after winning Senate confirmation following the Sept.
 18 death of Justice Ruth Bader Ginsburg.

-Meanwhile, Chief Justice Roberts joined the court’s liberal wing in the dissenting opinion, which stated the court had acted rashly.
+Meanwhile, Chief Justice John Roberts joined the court’s liberal wing in the dissenting opinion, which stated the court had acted rashly.

 Cuomo's initiative had created color-coded limits on mass gatherings and business operations, in an effort to stem the outbreak in New York City areas that were experiencing a surge in cases, according to Bloomberg News.